This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Fresh Ginger – Optional, but adds so much flavor!
 Use a grater or microplane to grate it fresh.
 It’s only a small amount, so if you want to substitute ground ginger, just a pinch is plenty.

 - Honey – Also optional, but creates a sweet flavor in this savory dressing.
 I use Wholesome Yum Keto Honey to keep it sugar-free.

 - Sea Salt – Optional, and added to taste.

 How To Make Ahi Tuna On Salad

-This section shows how to make ahi tuna avocado salad, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make ahi tuna avocado salad, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.